Short description of the study goes here. And be sure to update the link below to the new spotlight page you just created.

-Type 2 diabetes is when your body can?t make enough insulin, or use it well.
+Type 2 diabetes is when your body can’t make enough insulin.
+Or it means your body can't use the insulin well.
 Insulin helps your cells use sugar (glucose) for energy.
 Without insulin, glucose builds up in your blood.
 This leads to high blood sugar.

-Type 2 diabetes?is a chronic disease.
+Type 2 diabetes is an ongoing (chronic) disease.
 It has no known cure.
 It's the most common type of diabetes.

 What causes type 2 diabetes?

 The exact cause of type 2 diabetes is not known.
 It seems to run in families.
-But it often takes other factors to bring on the disease.
+But it often takes other things to bring on the disease.
 These include:

 Not getting enough physical activity